-When can we visit Europe?
-Creating a 2 months in Europe itinerary can be confounding in 2021, even if you’ve taken many trips to the continent.
+Creating a 2 months in Europe itinerary can be confounding in the post-pandemic world, even if you’ve taken many trips to the continent.
 From deciding how long you should travel, to narrowing down a list of destinations, to squaring expectations about your budget with the realities of cost and currency, it’s not as simple as getting on a plane and turning up, at least not if you have goals you want to achieve during your trip.

 Further compounding matters is the fact that there is no “ultimate Europe trip,” especially now that the list of mainstream European destinations has swelled as large as it has.
 Gone are the days where even a tour of major cities like Paris, Rome, Amsterdam and London can be considered comprehensive.
 Likewise, so many formerly obscure European destinations are accessible these days that even a month or two in Europe is barely enough to scratch the surface.

-Below, I’ll take you through some strategies I’ve learned over the years about how to plan a Europe 2 months (or maybe longer), and link to other helpful articles about amazing Europe travel experiences as well.
+Below, I’ll take you through some strategies I’ve learned over the years about how to plan a Europe 2 months (or maybe longer) itinerary, and link to other helpful articles about amazing Europe travel experiences as well.
 You might be stressed now, but I promise you’ll feel a lot better once you’ve finished reading!

 When to Visit Europe